ThomasHubner/Bidding_on_Combinatorial_Electricity_Auctions/README.md

 - Real_DE.csv
 - Forecast_DE.csv

 contain the real and forecasted electricity prices used in the experiments.
-Those files were generated using the file
+Those files were generated using

 - Point_Forecast
     - Point_Forecast.py